WANdisco/wandisco-documentation-ldm/docs/prereqs.md

 ## Next Steps

-Once you have all the prerequisites, you're ready to [download and install](./installation.md) LiveData Migrator.
+Once you have all the prerequisites, set up your [network](./network.md) and then [download and install](./installation.md) LiveData Migrator.